-Water-based impregnating sealers are typically recommended for your Marble, as they stop liquids and gases penetrating the Marble surface and causing any damage.
+Water-based impregnating sealers are typically recommended for your Marble countertop, as they stop liquids and gases from penetrating the Marble surface and causing any damage.
 If you need help or advice when sealing your Marble, we would highly recommend contacting your supplier who can give you the most accurate advice.
 Our experts at SMG will be able to advise you on caring for your Marble worktop.

 Experienced Marble Experts